mui/material-ui/docs/src/pages/guides/styled-engine/styled-engine.md

 ### yarn

-If you are using yarn, you can configure it using a package alias:
+If you are using yarn, you can configure it using a package resolution:

 **package.json**